How Bionutrient Dense Food is Being Defined

-Testing all of the vitamins and minerals in a piece of fruit can be an expensive and time-consuming process.
+Testing all of the vitamins and minerals in a piece of fruit is an expensive and time-consuming process.
 The technology to make this an individualized and simple process exists.
-The BFA research team consists of Grower Members, soil scientists and agronomists who will use a sophisticated tool to determine the levels of many different types of nutrients and minerals with a single scan.
-This “photospectrometer” will measure the quality of the food we eat.
-The tool is currently limited in availability, but BFA is developing a custom calibration and plans to make it widely available.
+The Bionutrient Food Association (BFA) research team consists of Grower Members, soil scientists and agronomists who will use a sophisticated tool to determine the levels of many different types of nutrients and minerals with a single scan.
+This device will measure the quality of the food we eat.
+The tool is currently limited in availability, but the BFA is developing a custom calibration and plans to make it widely available.

 Until that day